Robert Pattinson says he was motivated by ‘shame’ into working out for Batman role

 Robert Pattinson has said he was “motivated” to work out for his role in The Batman due to “shame”.

-In May 2020, the actor suggested he was ignoring the strict fitness regiment put together by a personal trailer as he believed it sent a bad message.
+In May 2020, the actor suggested he was ignoring the strict fitness regime put together by a personal trailer as he believed it sent a bad message.

 “I think if you’re working out all the time, you’re part of the problem,” he said, referring to his fellow Hollywood actors.
 “You set a precedent.
 No one was doing this in the 1970s.
 Even James Dean – he wasn’t exactly ripped.”